Sue9104/web-manual/interface/root.md

 ## User Management

 Root can do nothing but manage users.
-If you want translation related operations, please register a general user.
+If you want translation-related operations, please register a general user.

 ![](/assets/interface.root.png)